jambii/docker/wintersmith/README.md

 I will make a blog post about this explaining what else can be done with this template, and how it can be deployed, once I deploy this to my own space online :D

 Todo: Better Nginx configuration with more examples of usage; right now it is barebones just for static site.
+Todo: Script/Dockerfiles showing how to do initial build to get skeleton
+Todo: Flesh out .Dockerignore file